Groups and Activities in Alphabetical Order:

 Sick/housebound/care home visits

-Refreshments of tea, coffee, biscuits and juice are available in the Presbytery after 10.15am mass every Sunday.
+Refreshments of tea, coffee, biscuits and juice are available in the Presbytery after the 9:15am Mass every Sunday.
 It's a wonderful opportunity to spend more time with fellow parishioners, young and old alike.
 Everyone is welcome, so please feel free to join us.The refreshments are served by a group of volunteers, and more are welcome to join the rota.
 If this is something you would like to consider, please contact Carmel Alexander (tel: 01282 454 421) for further information.

 Theatre trips/day trips